-Materials placed on course reserve may be borrowed from the 4th Floor circulation desk for use in the library only.
-In general, course reserve materials are available for 2-hour check-out in the library, but a limited number of course reserve items are available for 24-hour use.
+Materials placed on course reserve may be borrowed from the 4th Floor circulation desk.
+In general, course reserve materials are available for two (2) hour check-out, but a limited number of course reserve items are available for 24-hour use.

 If you want to see the print versions of these research books, search the Library Catalog, or ask for assistance at the Reference Desk.

 Many of the books used by Hastings LWR students are listed on the Library's LWR finding aid.

 In theory, ranking law schools is to help students decide which law school to attend.
 You can find the most popular law school rankings online at U.S. News & World Report.